AdobeDocs/experience-manager-65.en/help/assets/related-assets.md

 ## Translating Related Assets {#translating-related-assets}

 Creating source/ derived relationships between assets using the Related Assets feature is also helpful in translation workflows.
-When you run a translation workflow on a derived asset, AEM Assets automatically fetches any asset that the source file references and includes it for translation.
+When you run a translation workflow on a derived asset, [!DNL Experience Manager Assets] automatically fetches any asset that the source file references and includes it for translation.
 This way, the asset referenced by the source asset is translated along with the source and derived assets.
 For example, consider a scenario where your English language copy includes a derived asset and its source file as shown.

 ![chlimage_1-281](assets/chlimage_1-281.png)

-If the source file is related to another asset, Experience Manager Assets fetches the referenced asset and includes it for translation.
+If the source file is related to another asset, [!DNL Experience Manager Assets] fetches the referenced asset and includes it for translation.

 ![asset Properties page shows source file of the related asset to include for translation](assets/asset-properties-source-asset.png)

-*Figure: Source asset of the related assets to include for translation*
+*Figure: Source asset of the related assets to include for translation.*

 1. Translate the assets in the source folder to a target language by following the steps in [Create a new translation project](translation-projects.md#create-a-new-translation-project).
 For example, in this case, translate your assets to French.